Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Your nails, as well as your hair and skin, are made from cells formed by the fibrous protein keratin.
 Like collagen, our keratin levels decrease as we age.

-It’s believed that coating your nails with keratin or taking an oral keratin supplement may help improve nail strength but more research is still needed on this.
+It’s believed that coating your nails with keratin or taking an oral keratin supplement may help improve nail strength and can encourage faster toenail growth, but more research is still needed.

 Keratin levels can also be affected by a poor diet that is lacking in adequate protein or certain vitamins such as biotin [4].